cpatdowling/pygrid/README.md

 **Disclaimer** Work in progress by a bunch of research scientists.

 pygrid is a Python class for representing GridLab-D objects in JSON fashion.
-Having no authority, this developer does not pass judgement on GridLab-D engineer's choice of what objects did and did not require configuration objects, so all objects in GridLab-D are treated equally.
+Since there is no clear distinction between which physical grid objects do and do require associated configuration objects, all objects in pygrid are treated equally as in Gridlab.
 In general, an instance of the pygrid class generates a master JSON object (stored as a dictionary) of the following form:

     {object_type:
         {object_name: